TRUE FOUR PLACE UTILITY

 The back seat can be removed resulting in a HUGE cargo area with unobstructed access.
 Not only does the back seat have its own door, but the back door combines with the cargo door to allow a six foot loading area.
 In addition, the back seat can be flipped around and mounted with the seat facing aft.
 This moves the CG of the rear seat passengers 8 or 9 inches forward.

-FLYING FOR SIXTEEN YEARS WITH 1200+ SETS OF PLANS SOLD
+FLYING FOR 19 YEARS WITH 1400+ SETS OF PLANS SOLD

 Professional engineer Bob Barrows originally designed the Bearhawk to carry aircraft engines for his engine rebuilding business in 1995.
-He offered plans for sale and approximately 1200 sets of plans have been sold.
-There are about 65 Bearhawks now flying in the USA and around the world.
+He offered plans for sale and over 1400 sets of plans have been sold.
+There are over 100 Bearhawks now flying in the USA and around the world.

 OVER 1000 HOURS OF FLIGHT TIME